 The governance structure is based on the SAI Charter.
 The governance and the administrative structures are as shown in Figure 1 and Figure 2 respectively.
 The Act establishes functions of the Institute, membership and governance of the Institute, financial provisions and miscellaneous provisions.

-The Institute is run by the Board of Governors, with day to day activities being managed the Institutes Chancellor.
+The Institute is run by the Board of Governors, with day-to-day activities being managed by the Institute’s Chancellor.
 The academic programs are approved and administered by the Board of Governors.

 Currently, the Institute has four sub-institutes namely: